How to get the most out of a $100 a day budget in Rome ?

 Eating street food can save you a packet and can be a memorable Rome experience.
 Try suppli’: these deep fried, fast food treats of rice cooked in tomato sauce and stuffed with cheese cost very little but taste amazing!
 Follow it up with a couple of scoops of gelato and you’ll be full up, having spent less than $6.

 When it comes to saving money at a restaurant, think carefully about what you order – fish tends to be expensive.
 Take care to factor in the service charge and watch what you drink.
 For instance, water might come with a cover charge of $2, but a bottle of wine could cost you as little as $6, which is much better value.

 Look carefully to see if service has been included in your bill already.
 If the words servizio (service charge) or coperto (cover charge) appear, you’ve already been charged.

 Unlike places like the USA where 20-25% isn’t uncommon, there’s actually no need to tip at all in Rome.
 If you must, don’t over tip.
 Most locals don’t tip more than a euro or two.

 How to visit Rome on a budget

-If you’re keen to visit Rome on a budget, why not let us help?
-We can help you purchase a Roma Pass or online tickets for Rome’s major sights.
+If you’re keen to visit Rome on a budget you need to look into Rome passes (check here if Roma Pass worth it for you) or online tickets in order to get discounted prices for Rome’s major sights.